maticnetwork/matic-cli/README.md

 Please enter ETH url - Input the eth url to use
 Please select devnet type - docker
 ```

+Notes:
+1. We have provided the default values where ever so to ensure smooth functioning of the process

 **After the setup is done, follow these steps for local docker deployment:**